elbowz/xbmc.service.pushbullet/README.md

 *userdata/addon_data/service.pushbullet/settings.xml*

 ### Features (TODOS)
-- [ ] Answer messages directly on Kodi
 - [ ] Catch others Kodi notification to send to other device (for Sync/Mirroring in outbound mode)

 ### www